Welcome to the City of Wayne Website!

 The City of Wayne and the City of Westland have adopted the "Neighbor Acceptance Plan" for all residents of each community.
-This plan entitles the residents of each community to qualify for all rates and promotions at all facilities located within the City of Wayne (e.g., Recreation & Exercise Club, Banquet Rooms and Park rentals, Indoor Track, Personal Training and more) and the City of Westland (e.g., Municipal Golf Course, Gymnasium for Basketball or Volleyball, Outdoor Swimming Pool, and more).
+This plan entitles the residents of each community to qualify for all rates and promotions at all facilities located within the City of Wayne (e.g., Recreation & Exercise Club, Indoor Pool, Banquet Rooms and Park rentals, Indoor Track, Personal Training and more) and the City of Westland (e.g., Municipal Golf Course, Outdoor Splash Pad, and more).
 Call us at 734-721-7400 to receive information on the reduced rates at these great facilities!

 Weatherization Assistance Program Offered

 City of Wayne residents may qualify for a weatherization program funded by the Department of Energy and coordianted by Wayne Metropolitan Community Action Agency.